leanovate/bedcon/talk/missing_lexer_modes.md

   val whitespace: Parser[Any] = success(Unit)
 }
 {% endhighlight %}

+The idea is that a `LexerMode` serves as factory for a `Lexer`, whereas a `Lexer` defines a `token` parser and a `whitespace` parser.
+All input consumed by the `whitespace` parse is supposed to be ignored, by default the `whitespace` parser yields an immediate success without consuming anything.
+The `token` parser is the actual lexical analyzer the produces a `Token` and an optional `LexerMode` if a mode-switch is necessary.

+The main magic happens in the implementation of the `Reader[Token]`, that is used as input for the syntactical parser.
+At its core the implementation looks like this:

 {% highlight scala %}
 class TokenReader(in: Reader[Char], lexer: Lexer) extends Reader[Token] {